 312 Pizza Company

-312 Pizza Company is fairly new to the Germantown neighborhood, but their Chicago-style pizza has made a name for itself.
+312 Pizza Company opened in 2014 in the Germantown neighborhood, and their Chicago-style pizza has made a name for itself.
 As many people who love Chicago-style deep dish pizza know, this style of pizza takes significantly longer to cook than thin crust, so be prepared to wait a little while.
 They also have thin, cracker-crust pizza, which is sliced in squares instead of wedges (also called the Chicago cut).
-Check out our full write-up and get a look inside 312 Pizza Company.
+See more photos of 312 Pizza Company.

-We finally got to try the pizza at City House in Germantown and it did not disappoint.
+City House is a popular restaurant in Germantown, and their pizza never disappoints.
 You don’t think of City House as a go-to for pizza since they’re an upscale joint and have so many other delicious entrees on the menu.
 However, they make a mean pizza.
-We tried the Margherita topped with seasonal arugula.
-The table next to us got a pizza topped with a sunny-side up egg that looked delicious, which might be our next order.
+The Margherita topped with seasonal arugula is divine.

 Five Points Pizza

-One of the best pizza places in East Nashville, Five Points Pizza, serves up a pretty scrumptious NY-style pizza.
+One of the best pizza places in Nashville is definitely Five Points Pizza, which serves up a pretty scrumptious NY-style pizza.
 They are filling a void with the classic pizza-by-the-slice option.
-They also have ice cold beer on draft, including our local favorites Yazoo and Jackalope, which is just icing on the cake.
+They also have ice cold beer on draft, including local favorites Yazoo and Jackalope, which is just icing on the cake.

 Two Boots got their start in NYC in 1987, so they’ve been making New York-style pizza for a long time.
 Nashville welcomed Two Boots to Midtown in 2013, and they are now many people’s top choice for lunch and dinner.
-We particularly love the creative pie options and names, not to mention the New Orleans-inspired decor.
+You gotta love the creative pie options and names, not to mention the New Orleans-inspired decor.

 Coco’s Italian Market & Ristorante

 So you want some authentic Italian pizza?
 Check out Coco’s Italian Market in the Sylvan Park area.
-As you can see, it’s “owned and operated by Italians,” so if this doesn’t suit your Italian craving, you’re out of luck.
+It’s “owned and operated by Italians,” so if this doesn’t suit your Italian craving, you’re out of luck.
 They have the best bocce ball courts in Nashville, too, so get your game on after you enjoy your big pizza pie.

-While we don’t usually include places outside of about a 5-mile radius of Downtown Nashville, we felt the need to include NY Pie in this pizza guide.
-Numerous people mentioned it being their favorite, so we conducted our own taste test.
+While this is a bit outside of Nashville Guru’s coverage area, NY Pie in West Nashville deserves to be mentioned in this pizza guide.
+Numerous people mentioned it being their favorite.
 New Yorkers may debate if it’s as good as a slice from NYC (they have to fend for their signature dish), but Nashvillians seem to love it.
 Nashville Guru approves.
 It’s worth the drive if you’re craving some top-notch New York-style pizza.

-Mellow Mushroom can be found in a lot of cities, but this locally-owned and operated franchise in Midtown is easily one of the best pizza places in Music City.
-The Magical Mystery Tour is one of our favorite pizzas, and their parmesan pretzels are totally boss (cue “Slow Ride”).
-They also have a lot of great beer on draft, and their fun hippie vibe is hard to beat.
+Mellow Mushroom can be found in a lot of cities, but this locally-owned and operated franchise in Midtown is easily one of the best pizza restaurants in Music City.
+If you like specialty pies, this place has a lot of creative options.
+Try The Magical Mystery Tour and the parmesan pretzels.
+Their fun, hippie vibe is also hard to beat.